 '''

 export ODBCINI=/usr/local/odbc/odbc.ini

 export ODBCSYSINI=/usr/local/odbc

+export MYSQL_ODBC_INI=/etc/simba.mysqlodbc.ini

 '''

-'''

-export SIMBA MYSQL ODBC INI=/etc/simba.mysqlodbc.ini

-'''

-To locate the simba.mysqlodbc.ini file, the connector uses the following search order:
+To locate the simba.mysqlodbc.ini file, the driver uses the following search order:

-- 1. If the SIMBA_MYSQL_ODBC_INI environment variable is defined, then the connector searches for the file specified by the environment variable. - 2.
-The connector searches the directory that contains the connector library files for a file named simba.mysqlodbc.ini. - 3.
+1. If the MYSQL_ODBC_INI environment variable is defined, then the connector searches for the file specified by the environment variable.

+- 2. The connector searches the directory that contains the connector library files for a file named simba.mysqlodbc.ini. - 3.
 The connector searches the current working directory of the application for a file named simba.mysqlodbc.ini. - 4.
 The connector searches the home directory for a hidden file named .simba.mysqlodbc.ini (prefixed with a period). - 5.
 The connector searches the /etc directory for a file named simba.mysqlodbc.ini.